neo-project/docs/docs/en-us/reference/governance_api.md

 #### Function & Scope

-Committee members have the privilege to modify the configuration of NEO network by voting, including:
+Committee members have the privilege to modify the configuration of Neo network by voting, including:

 * Set the maximum block size
 * Set maximum transactions in a block